mlanza/logseq-style-carousel/README.md

 Unless there are at least 2 styles per button there is no toggle/cycle effect.
 It would not be situationally unreasonable to have 3 or more styles.

 Use Character Map (a tool on Windows) to look up the codes associated with the [tabler-icons font](https://tablericons.com) ([download here](https://github.com/tabler/tabler-icons/tree/master/iconfont/fonts)) in order to select icons for your custom buttons.

-## Queries

-Queries are refreshed periodically even as one navigates between pages.
-The queries are global and do not target the current page.
-The resulting style rules, even if larger in scope than the current page, are adequate for application against the current page.
-A query that targets too many blocks may add substantial overhead to advanced buttons.
-Mind your refresh rates the larger the potential result set.

-### Calculations

-Logseq can itself calculate relative values but [it does not expose them in a manner plugins can utilize](https://discuss.logseq.com/t/support-relative-values-e-g-resolve-input-in-plugin-queries/6010).
-This plugin, therefore, currently only implements one calculation: `today`.
-It accepts a single argument, an offset from today.
-Thus, 0 is today, -1 yesterday, 1 tomorrow, etc.  More calculations can be added as needs arise.

-Calculations (like Logseq's `resolve-input`) target both query `inputs` and regex `matches`.
-However, there are currently no calculations suitable for generating regular expressions (that is, `matches` use).
-Those too can be added as needs arise.

 ## Manual installation
 * Download this repo